amazon-archives/dynamodb-geo/README.md

 ###More Read Capacity Units
 The library retrieves candidate Geo points from the cells which intersect the requested bounds.
 The library then post-processes the candidate data, filtering out the specific points which are outside the requested bounds.
 Therefore, the consumed Read Capacity Units will be higher than the final results dataset.

+###High memory consumption
+Because all paginated Query results are loaded into memory and processed, it may consume substantial amounts of memory for large datasets.

 ###No composite key support
 Currently this library does not support composite keys.
 You cannot add tags to Geo points and query for points with a specific tag.
 You need to create a table for each tag and store them separately.

+###Dataset density limitation
+Geohash used in this library is roughly centimeter precision.
+This library is not suitable if your dataset has much higher density.

 ##Reference